dacowan2/RecSys-final/README.md

 2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
 3) Run TFIDF.
 4) Run SIM.
+5) Run HYB.
+This created the updated cosine similarity matrix.
-5) Run LCVSIM, enter 'hybrid' and the hyperparameters of the model.
+6) Run LCVSIM, enter 'hybrid' and the hyperparameters of the model.

+### NCF

+In order to run NCF:
+1) Run RML or R to load in the data
+2) Run the corresponding PD-RML or PD-R depending on which data you loaded in 1)
+3) Run TTV.
+This will create train, validation, and test splits.
+4) Run BNCF or RNCF.
+This will compile the NCF model.
+5) Run TNCF.
+This will train the NCF model.
+6) Run ENCF.
+This will evaluate the model on the test split.